 Balance in Accounting

-The basis of accounting is the principle of balance.
+The basis of accounting and bookkeeping is the principle of balance.
 To carry out economic activities, the company needs funds and that these funds should be given to the company by someone.
 The funds owned by the company are called assets.
 The owner, the founder, provides a part of these assets.
 The total amount of funds contributed by them is called capital.

 If the owner is the only one who contributed, then the equation Assets = Owner’s Equity will be fair.
 However, assets may be contributed by someone else who is not the owner.
 The debt of the company for these assets is called liabilities.
 Therefore, now the equation will take the following form: Assets = Liabilities and Owner’s Equity.